-London is just a few hours away from Paris, and from there the entire Europe is at your fingertips.
-Flights from one major city to another are super cheap and the trains are fast and a great way to admire the scenery along the way.
+London is just a few hours away from Paris, and from there and Europe is at your fingertips.
+Flights from one big city to another are super cheap and the trains are fast and a great way to admire the scenery along the way.
 You can have breakfast in Paris, lunch in Geneva and be in Milan in time for dinner!
 And if this type of freedom is what you want, London is much better for you.

 Also, most of Europe is in the same time zone, with central Europe being only one hour ahead of Great Britain.